mightymos/RF-Bridge-OB38S003/README.md

 For many users it is probably easiest to flash the passthrough mode.
 Then perform any actual decoding/encoding on the ESP8265 using Tasmota/ESPHome.

-# Building
+# Building the firmware
-Install SDCC compiler for your platform:
+if you dont wish to use the pre-build from releases, Install SDCC compiler for your platform:
 https://sdcc.sourceforge.net/

 On command line run make.